Makeshift-Community/makeshiftbot/README.md

 # makeshiftbot
-This is Nova.
-This repository serves
-* as a lookup for my own code.
-* to show that I've got nothing to hide.
+This is the old code all parts of Nova ran on before a major change in how I organized all my repositories.